 - bladder control problems

-- speech and vision impairments
+- problems with speech and vision

-- sudden fatigue
+- sudden tiredness

 - chest pain